Atorudibo-Seth1/Restaurant-Sales/README.md

 ### Product Performance
 - Pizza sales are widely distributed across products, with no single item dominating revenue.
 The top 5 pizzas by revenue - Thai Chicken, Barbecue Chicken, California Chicken, Classic Deluxe, and Spicy Italian—generated a combined $200.6K, representing 24.5% of the total $817.9K revenue.
 This highlights a diverse customer preference rather than reliance on a few bestsellers.
+- Customer preference for Large sizes is evident—products in this size tier consistently outperform Medium and Small options across every category.
+Promotions should focus on premium large offerings.
 - The Pepperoni and Big Meat Pizzas achieved high sales volume - over 2,400 and 1,900 units respectively but had the lowest AOVs at $13.24 and $12.68.
 These items generate revenue primarily through volume and could benefit from strategic pricing adjustments.
 - Despite having the highest AOV at $24.14, the Brie Carre Pizza contributed only $11.6K (1.4%) in revenue, making it the lowest-earning item indicating limited volume uptake even at premium pricing.